A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to manage chambers

 - With a few years' experience, junior clerks can progress to salaries of £24,000 to £35,000.

-- Salaries for senior clerks vary from £40,000 to £80,000 and beyond, depending on the size and income of the chambers.
-A few senior clerks, negotiating fees for top barristers can earn six-figure salaries.
+- Salaries for senior clerks vary depending on the size and income of the chambers.
+Some senior clerks, negotiating fees for top barristers, can earn in excess of six-figure salaries.

 Some chambers offer a bonus payment that is directly related to the income of the barristers.
 Salaries are ultimately related to responsibility, ability and experience, with barristers' clerks in major chambers earning substantial salaries.